zhangrui231/learcs.site/docs/curriculum-resource/cs61a/ch/13-defining-new-functions.md

 which defines a new function that has been given the name square.
 This user-defined function is not built into the interpreter.
 It represents the compound operation of multiplying something by itself.
 The x in this definition is called a _formal parameter_, which provides a name for the thing to be multiplied.
 The definition creates this user-defined function and associates it with the name square.

-**How to define a function.** Function definitions consist of a def statement that indicates a name and a comma-separated list of named <formal parameters>, then a return statement, called the function body, that specifies the <return expression> of the function, which is an expression to be evaluated whenever the function is applied:
+**How to define a function.** Function definitions consist of a def statement that indicates a name and a comma-separated list of named <formal parameters>, then a return statement, called the function body, that specifies the eturn expression of the function, which is an expression to be evaluated whenever the function is applied:

 ```
 def name(<formal parameters>):